materia-dex/materiadex-com/src/pages/docs/materia/12-proposals/02-updating-contracts.md

 The steps to update the orchestrator are:

-1. Deploy the new orchestrator, if you want to keep the old materia operators, pass their addresses to the constructor.
+1. Deploy the new orchestrator passing the old Materia Operators addresses in the constructor.
 2. Call `retire(newOrchestrator)` of the old orchestrator, now the materia operators (liquidity adder, liquidity remover and swapper) can only be used by the new orchestator.

 ## Code example